JMU-CS/jmu_pytest_utils/README.md

 * Submission limit in config enforced before running tests
 * Automatically changes directory to the file being graded
 * Test name defaults to the function name if no docstring
-* Partial credit by setting test_function.score attribute
+* Partial credit by setting the test_function.score attribute
 * Custom output by setting test_function.output attribute
 * Test functions automatically time out (default 5 seconds)
 * Output is hidden (student can't print the test arguments)
 * Security audit to prevent students from using the network
 * Command-line script for building autograder.zip archives
-* Test for correctness and code coverage of student's tests

 *Not yet implemented:*